Marquette vs. Rider College Basketball Predictions & Picks - November 10

 Marquette vs. Rider Predictions & Picks: Spread, Total - November 10

-Friday's game between the Marquette Golden Eagles (1-0) and Rider Broncs (1-0) matching up at Fiserv Forum has a projected final score of 82-61 (based on our computer prediction) in favor of heavily favored Marquette, so expect a lopsided matchup.
-The game will tip off at 8:30 PM ET on November 10.
+Friday's contest features the Marquette Golden Eagles (1-0) and the Rider Broncs (1-0) matching up at Fiserv Forum in what is expected to be a one-sided matchup, with a projected 82-61 victory for heavily favored Marquette according to our computer prediction.
+Game time is at 8:30 PM ET on November 10.

+According to our computer prediction, Rider is projected to cover the spread (26) versus Marquette.
+The two sides are expected to come in below the 147.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!